cbodden/yamss/README.md

             This option sets the highlite color according to the color chart below.
             Default is 37 (white)
-    -k
-            This option sets kanji font.
-            Default is disabled

     -m [number]
             This option sets the main color according to